 Dr. Stephan Kemp, ALD Connect Board Member and Associate Professor at UMC-Amsterdam explains, “AMN means adrenomyeloneuropathy, which is the combination of adrenal insufficiency (adreno) and spinal cord disease (myeloneuropathy).
 As women do not develop adrenal disease, AMN cannot be the correct name.
 Women either are affected with ALD or myelopathy.
 But since myelopathy is a difficult word and not specific to ALD alone “(a)symptomatic women with ALD” is the correct term.”
 ALD is the name of the entire phenotypic spectrum.
 From a presymptomatic newborn identified in NBS with elevated C26:0-LPC and a confirmed pathogenic mutation to cerebral ALD, isolated adrenal disease, myelopathy, and all the possible combinations.
 Over the years we have come to realize that trying to generate a table with specific subtypes and phenotypes and then percentages isn’t very helpful as the disease may change over time and patients would move from one grid in the table to another.

-Click here to read Dr. Stephan Kemp and Dr. Marc Engelen’s paper, “Adrenoeleukodystrophy – neuroendocrine pathogenesis and redefinition of natural history”.
+Click here to read Dr. Stephan Kemp and Dr. Marc Engelen’s paper, “Adrenoleukodystrophy – neuroendocrine pathogenesis and redefinition of natural history”.

 Why can’t we have a new name for females in our disease community?